takeshimiao/aws-cicd/README.md

 You can see the CodePipline project starts to trigger a build automatically in few minutes.
 Due to the CodePipeline will pull repo at first time.

-After the service provisioning gets to `CREATE_COMPLETED`, you can get the endpoint FQDN at the row APIGatewayURL at Output tab in AWS CloudFormation console. let's veirfy your build whether successfully !
+After the service provisioning gets to `CREATE_COMPLETED`, you can get the endpoint FQDN at the row APIGatewayURL in Output tab of AWS CloudFormation console. let's verify your build whether run successfully !

 ```bash
 curl <APIGatewayURL>